Bills

 - Accepting — creates the real payment and updates the bill.

-- Payment priority — the AI payment-priority endpoint can rank which open bills to pay first.
+- Payment priority — the AI payment-priority utility can rank which open bills to pay first.

 Related features & AP approval

-- Routing — when automatic routing and a published workflow are present, the bill's amount and contract-match status are read to route it into auto-approve, operations, or advisor + owner tiers — see AP Approval Workflow.
+- Workflows — when approval is on and a published workflow is present, the bill's amount and contract-match status are read to route it to auto-approve, operations, or advisor + owner tiers — see AP Approval Workflow.

-- Downstream — bills also feed AP aging, cash forecasting, and (when sourced from inventory) the PO/transfer three-way match.
+- Downstream — bills also feed AP aging, cash forecasting, and (when sourced from inventory) the PO/transfer three-way match and landed-COGS true-up from billed actuals.

 Edge cases

-- A bill can exist without a vendor — useful for quick drafts, but contract matching and approval routing need a vendor.
+- A bill can exist without a vendor — useful for quick drafts, but contract matching and approval assignment need a vendor.